atulkulk/rccl/test/README.md

 ## Testing Frameworks

-Following are two new complementary testing frameworks for different testing needs:
+Following is a new testing framework for running single node & single process test in isolation:

 ### 1. Process Isolated Test Runner
 Run tests in isolated processes with clean environment settings.